MicrosoftDocs/cpp-docs.it-it/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parametri

+*POS*<br/>
-*POS* di pedice (o il numero di posizione) dell'elemento a cui fare riferimento nella deque.
+ Numero di posizione o indice dell'elemento a cui fare riferimento nella deque.

 ### <a name="return-value"></a>Valore restituito